cosmic-lang/cosmic/docs/basics.md

 ```

 ## Memory Management
-In `Ruka` memory is GC/stack allocated by default.
+In `Rex` memory is GC/stack allocated by default.
 Memory can be allocated manually using an allocator if desired.
 And GC can be disabled completely on a pre project basis.
 - Manual management:
   - Using an allocator, you can manage memory manually, which will return a pointer to the memory which must be freed before the program ends
 ```